woutwout/cordova-wifi-info/README.md

 cordova-wifi-info
 ------------------------

-Simply function that allows you to get the SSID information from a the connected device.
+Simple function for iOS only that allows you to get the SSID information from a the connected device.

 `cordova plugin add https://github.com/gregavola/cordova-wifi-info`